topasmc/topas-docs/parameters/scoring/phasespace.rst

 * Additional codes go all the way up to ten digit ion codes of the form ±10LZZZAAAI.
 * See the `PDG web site <http://pdg.lbl.gov/2012/mcdata/mc_particle_id_contents.html>`_ for a full explanation

-For the Limited format, only a few particle codes are supported, while other particle types are not scored at all (and so this format is not recommended unless you need to interface with legacy codes):
+For the Limited format, only a few particle codes are supported, while other particle types are not scored at all (and so this format is only recommended if you need to interface with legacy codes):

 * 1 = photon
 * 2 = electron